Voltstro/VoltProjects/README.md

 VoltProjects is configured using a `appsettings.json` file.

-#### Sentry

-VoltProjects uses Sentry, if you want to configure it's Dsn, either use the environmental variable `SENTRY_DSN` or by using [.NET's user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=linux#set-a-secret).

 ### Docs Configuration

 Each docs project needs a `VoltDocsBuilder.json` file.
 See [VoltRpc for an example](https://github.com/Voltstro-Studios/VoltRpc/blob/master/docs/VoltDocsBuilder.json).